 Copper baths are a gorgeous luxury product, giving your bathroom a standout piece and an air of rustic traditional quality.
-Unfortunately this means that they are usually pretty expensive, and although worth the investment you want to know whether or not you can ensure that it is easy to maintain and clean on a regular basis.
+Unfortunately, this means that they are usually pretty expensive.
+The baths are worth the investment, but you need to ensure that you can maintain and clean them on a regular basis.

 However, you may be surprised to know that, unlike the bath itself, cleaning and maintaining the bath doesn't require any expensive cleaning products and is a simple enough task to do on your own.

 How to Clean a Copper Bath

 - Mild detergent or mild soap

 - A pair of gloves as detergent can be harmful to skin